azad12614/azad12614/README.md

 ## Hi 👋, I'm Abdullah Al Azad

-**Passionate programmer and aspiring web developer pursuing a Bachelor of Science in Computer Science and Engineering.
-Currently in my final year.**
+**Passionate programmer and aspiring web developer pursuing a Bachelor of Science in Computer Science and Engineering.**

 👉**Info:**
 - 🔭 I am a trainer and mentor at the Competitive Programming Society of International Islamic University Chittagong.